zaurh/CoTam/README.md

 CoTam is a messenger app where you can chat with your friends and send them pictures.
-I've used several Firebase libraries like Auth (for authentication users) Firestore (for storing user and message data) Storage (for uploading profile picture and sending image).
+I've used several Firebase libraries like Auth (for authentication users) Firestore (for storing user and message data) Storage (for uploading profile picture, sending images and videos).

 # Preview